OLC-Bioinformatics/redmine-docs/docs/internal_only/azuredownload.md

 1) Sequence folder cannot be found.
 Check spelling of the file in description and ensure that you are using dashes instead of underscores.

 2) Sequence folder cannot be found.
 Do not download the assembly folder from Foodport.
-After the COWBAT run is finished it will automatically be placed in the correct location on the nas.
-If you download a replicate an error may occur.
+After the COWBAT run is finished it will automatically be placed in the correct location on the NAS for azuredownload.
+If you download it manually a replicate an error may occur.

 If the upload is not done correctly you will get a warning message informing you of it.